-- 14.1 The progress of both the perpetrator and the victim will be monitored by a designated member of staff.
+- 14.1 The progress of both the perpetrator and the victim will be monitored by a designated member of staff for a reasonable amount of time.
 One-on-one sessions to discuss how the victim and perpetrator are progressing may be appropriate.
-If appropriate, follow-up correspondence will be arranged with parents/carers one month after the incident. - 14.2 Pupils who have been bullied will be offered continuous support.
+If appropriate, follow-up correspondence will be arranged with parents/carers. - 14.2 Pupils who have been bullied will be offered continuous support.
 The DSL will hold a formal meeting, on a monthly basis, to check whether the bullying has stopped these formal meetings will continue to take place once a month until the designated member of staff and victim are confident the bullying has stopped.
-The victim will be encouraged to tell a trusted adult in school if bullying is repeated.

-- 14.3 Pupils who have bullied others will be supported in the following ways: - Receiving a consequence for their actions - Being able to discuss what happened - Being helped to reflect on why they became involved - Being helped to understand what they did wrong and why they need to change their behaviour - Appropriate assistance from parents/carers - 14.4 Pupils who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to Child and Adolescent Mental Health Services (CAMHS). - 14.5 In cases where the effects of bullying are so severe that the pupil cannot successfully reintegrate back into the school, the Headteacher/Principal and DSL will look to transfer the pupil to another mainstream school with the consent and involvement of the pupil's parents/carers. - 14.6 Where a pupil who has been the victim of bullying has developed such complex needs that alternative provision is required, the pupil, their parents/carers, the Headteacher/Principal and DSL will meet to discuss the use of alternative provision.
+The victim will be encouraged to tell a trusted adult in school if bullying is repeated. - 14.3 Pupils who have bullied others will be supported in the following ways and in line with the Trust Behaviour Policy and local procedures: - Receiving a consequence for their actions - Being able to discuss what happened - Being helped to reflect on why they became involved - Being helped to understand what they did wrong and why they need to change their behaviour - Appropriate assistance from parents/carers - 14.4 Pupils who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to Child and Adolescent Mental Health Services (CAMHS). - 14.5 Where a pupil who has been the victim of bullying has developed such complex needs that alternative provision is required, the pupil, their parents/carers, the Headteacher/Principal and DSL will meet to discuss the use of alternative provision.